Fantavision (video game): Development

-Fantavision was produced by Japan Studio, the first-party developer for Sony Computer Entertainment during the transition period to the corporation's next generation console, the PS2.
+Fantavision was developed by Sony Computer Entertainment Japan during the transition period to the corporation's next generation console, the PS2.
 After completing Ape Escape for the PS1, Fantavision was one of a handful of projects supervised by former head of Japan Studio Shuhei Yoshida before he left Japan to become vice president of product development at Sony's North American division.
 Yoshida recalled that the game was essentially created by a team of just three to five people in a mere six months time.

-Fantavision was director Katsushi Kanetaka's first game project, the concept for which he had devised around 1995.
+Fantavision was director Katsuyuki Kanetaka's first game project, the concept for which he had devised around 1995.
 He stated that he was inspired by the fireworks shows he saw at Lake Biwa in his youth.
 Kanetaka admitted to having no experience programming, but prototyped Fantavision on the computer application Klik & Play and refined the idea through much trial and error.
 With the PS1 technically incapable of displaying the sheer number of desired visual effects on-screen simultaneously, the director felt the impending release of the PS2 was the right time to pitch the game.
 After witnessing more fireworks demonstrations for research, the game's creators were still not initially confident they could replicate the more complex portions of the shows as no technological precedent existed.
 Ultimately, Fantavision was marketed to showcase the PS2's ability to provide particle effects through its graphics accelerator and trademark Emotion Engine.
 All the pyrotechnics displayed are individually rendered as 3D polygons.
 Despite this, Yoshida claimed that both he and his team were "ridiculed" within the company for working on a seemingly small-scale puzzle game during Sony's move to newer hardware.

 Fantavision was announced in late 1999 as part of the initial lineup of PS2 software.
 It was the only game developed internally by Sony to accompany the PS2's debut.
 Yoshida explained that this was because Sony did not want to rush a large number of its products and compete with the slew of high quality, third-party support the console was receiving at the time.
 Like most of the PS2's early software library, Japanese copies of Fantavision would be manufactured on CD-ROM instead of the system's newer DVD format.